m2osw/snapwebsites/snapmanager/conf/passwords-README.md

 protected by praying eyes as it is only accessible by the root user.

 The `snappassword` tool requires the user to be root to manage the password files.
+It can be used to add new users, delete existing users, check the validity of the password of an existing user, and update a password.

 The `snapmanager.cgi` has to send a message to `snapmanagerdaemon` in order to know whether a user gave us the correct password and can be logged in.
-This means only the password of a login in user will eventually exist in `snapmanager.cgi`.
+This is because `snapmanager.cgi` cannot itself become root to run that test directly.

 _This file is part of the [snapcpp project](https://snapwebsites.org/)._